 Instagram Likes: 12.5K

 When Nina Dobrev invited us into her 1929 Spanish-style Hollywood home, we knew we were in for a treat, but boy did it exceed our expectations and some.
 The actress clearly has skills that go beyond the screen.
-Working closely with Consort Design, Dobrev crafted a stylish abode that fused luxury with California cool.
-The kitchen is our favorite room and you loved it too, liking it over 12,000 times.
+Working closely with Consort Home (before they took a break from business in 2019), Dobrev crafted a stylish abode that fused luxury with California cool.
+The kitchen is our favorite room and you loved it too, giving it over 12,000 likes.